Codependency And Addicted To Love: Mental Health Impact

 Takeaway

 Being addicted to love may result in patterns of codependency in your relationships.
 In a codependent relationship, one person usually functions as the “helper,” who takes care of all the other person’s needs.
-The “helper” may rely on the “helped” in order to feel that they have value and maintain their sense of self.
+The “helper” may rely on the “helped” in order to perceive that they have value and maintain their sense of self.
 However, being intertwined with your partner in this way can be unhealthy.
 Online therapy can be a great place to work through your relationship issues and learn to cope with emotional challenges.

 Receive compassionate guidance in love